CS1-Suny-New-Paltz/CS1-Handouts/readings/Module 6 - Random/Random.md

 ## The Random class

 Creating pseudorandom numbers is done by creating a complicated mathematical sequence, where the elements of the sequence appear to be effectively random.
 One of the advantages of many modern programming languages (Java, Python, Javascript, C++, etc) is the ability to leverage code that other folks have already written to solve common problems, which is what we'll be doing here \- Java comes with a built in random number generator that already handles all the math involved.
-This class is called **Random**, and you can create your very own random number generator in much the same way you can create your own Robot: instead of
+This class is called **Random**, and you can create your very own random number generator in much the same way you can create your own Robot.
+Instead of

 `Robot binky = new Robot();`